williamharmer-db/genie_queue_backoff_example/README.md

 # Databricks Genie Conversation API

-A clean, production-ready solution for interacting with Databricks Genie using the SDK with proper rate limiting and query result retrieval.
+A clean solution for interacting with Databricks Genie using the SDK with proper rate limiting and query result retrieval.

 ## 🎯 Key Features